As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Before WordPress v3.5 was released, Links were a built-in feature of the WordPress CMS.
-After the release of v 3.5, the Links manager and blogroll sections were kept hidden by default in new WordPress installations …
+Before WordPress v 3.5 was released, Links were a core feature of the WordPress CMS.
+After the release of WordPress v3.5, the Links manager and blogroll sections were kept hidden by default in new installations …

 Before …

-(Links appeared in the WordPress menu until the release of WordPress v.3.5)
+(The Links Manager feature – part of the WordPress admin menu until the release of WordPress version 3.5)

 After …

-(The Links Manager – no longer shown in WordPress after WordPress v.3.5)
+(The Links Manager – no longer displayed in the dashboard menu after WordPress v 3.5)

-If you’ve had an earlier version of WordPress than v3.5 installed and updated your installation, then the Links Manager would have been removed, unless you’ve previously used it.
+If you have had an earlier version of WordPress than 3.5 installed and updated your installation, then the Links Manager would be removed, unless you’ve previously used it.

 How To Add A Link Section To WordPress